Department of Health & Human Services

 Liam Picken, Jessica Gallagher, Annie Nolan, Peter Hitchener, Darcy Vescio and Dr Amanda Benson are the proud Victorians named as ambassadors for Premier’s Active April in 2019.
-This year we also have our Get Active Workout Instructors Kelly Hetherington, Lee Ajenman and Jean Hastie.
+This year we also have our Get Active Workout Instructors Kelly Hetherington, Lee Ajzenman and Jean Hastie.

 They know all about being active and are passionate about sharing their tips for an active lifestyle with others.
 In their role Liam, Annie, Peter, Jessica, Darcy and Amanda will help spread the word about all the fun you can have being active and the Prizes you can win along the way.